Helmholtz-AI-Energy/ReCycle/README.md

-# ReCycle - Residual Cyclic Time-Series Forecating
+# ReCycle - Residual Cyclic Time-Series Forecasting

 Welcome to the RAI-ReCycle repository.
 This is a stub an will be expanded in the future